 Chief Executive Officer

 MCS uses the funds donated by inividuals and organisations wisely, making good use out of every penny.
-To find out precisely about how funds are spent, the Annual Report and Review can be downloaded here.
-This review describes some of the key activities and outcomes of the Marine Conservation Society’s (MCS) work during the year April 1st 2010 to 31st March 2011.
+To find out precisely about how funds are spent, the Report and Financial Statements can be downloaded here.

 Annual General Meeting

-The Annual General Meeting (AGM) is held each year for purposes of adopting the Annual Accounts, and the appointment of auditors.
-MCS' members, who are the Society’s members under company law, attend the AGM.
+The Annual General Meeting (AGM) is held each year for the purposes of adopting the Annual Accounts and the appointment of auditors.
+MCS' members, who are the Society's members under company law, are entitled to attend the AGM.

 Overross House, Ross Park, Ross-on-Wye, Herefordshire, HR9 7US

 Sign up to receive the